Monday, December 20, 2010

 -If you had your first period before the age of 12, add a point.

 -For every first degree (mother, daughter, sister) relative with BC, add a point.
 If they were younger than 50 at diagnosis, add another point.
 For every second degree (grandmother, aunt) relative with BC, add a half point.
 If they were younger than 50 at diagnosis, add another half point.
-If you have been tested and are BRCA positive, add 5 points.

 -If you do not exercise regularly, add a point.